pkfln/mta-discord-rpc/README.md

 You probably added it manually to your Game Activity detection list.
 Remove it from there in the Discord settings.

-### Rich presence is not showing MTA anymore, eventhough I restarted MTA multiple times already
+### Rich presence is not showing MTA anymore, even though I restarted MTA multiple times already

 Logout from Windows & log back in, that should fix it.

+### The status gets set to "Idle", even though I'm still connected to the server

+This often happens on servers which change your MTA:SA nickname (for instance, when you login to a server with a custom account system).
+Make sure the nickname you've set in the MTA:SA settings is equal to the one you have on the server you're connected to.
+"Supernicks" (the ones you set on a specific server to be able to use multiple color codes in your name) shouldn't matter, since they usually don't change your real MTA:SA nickname.
+If this isn't reproducible, it probably happened while the server was lagging / your ping to the server was very high for a longer period.